 The Channel process identifies those most at risk of radicalisation, and refers them via the police or local authority for assessment by a multi-agency panel.
-The Channel panel, co-chaired by Thames Valley Police and Buckinghamshire County Council, considers how to best support them through a package tailored to their needs.
+The Channel panel, co-chaired by Thames Valley Police and Buckinghamshire Council, considers how to best support them through a package tailored to their needs.

 How do I make a referral or find out more about Channel?

 If you would like to discuss your concerns about a child or adult at risk of radicalisation, find out more about what the Channel Panel does, discuss other issues in relation to the Prevent Duty (including finding out what training is available) please contact the most relevant Prevent lead for your organisation/area.
 If you would like to make a referral direct to the police or discuss concerns about an individual with the police, please contact Thames Valley Police (details below).

 View this leaflet for an overview of how Channel works for professionals.